KlausBlum/OLy-resources/pages/File formats.md

 Direct download: http://blog.alivate.com.au/wp-content/uploads/2018/10/poppler-0.68.0_x86.7z

-(While I don't know if I should recommend a software I barely know, all I can say is, I've tried it and to me it performs allright.
+(While I don't know if I should recommend a software I barely know, all I can say is, I've been using it for several months now and to me it performs allright.
 Apparently it consists of the same two libraries as pdf2svg, ported to windows.)

 There is no installation, you just unpack its contents to a location of your choice (for example `C:\Portable\`).